Debug API requests in Postman

 It’s useful to specify an HTTP version when debugging API requests so you can test requests by version.
 It’s also useful for verifying if API requests support the expected HTTP version.

-Select Settings in the header, then select Settings to specify an HTTP version globally.
-You can also specify the version for an individual HTTP request by opening it, then selecting the Settings tab.
+Settings in the header, then click Settings to specify an HTTP version globally.
+You can also specify the version for an individual HTTP request by opening it, then clicking the Settings tab.

 Select the HTTP version dropdown list next to HTTP Version.